vtisbierek/untitled-studio/README.md

 Website in development for the design company Untitled Studio from South Korea.
-Made with Next.js and Prismic.io CMS.
+Made with Next.js, Prismic.io and Channel.io.